jpliu24/nimo-markdown-cv/index.md

 _Division Leader（區隊長）_
 - Train recruits of substitute services and manage human resources in the recruit training unit at Chenk-Kung Hill（成功嶺）Training Center.

+## Other Achievement
+### “Distributed Processing in Smart Manufacturing” by Dr. Hwang Shin Hwan

+_Oral Interpreter_
+- Act as the interpreter of a technical seminar, translating English paragraphs into Chinese.

 <!-- ### Footer
 Last updated: Apr.
 2019 -->